 Winter is the time to analyze your landscape from inside to make the views out every window interesting.

-When you look out your windows right now in the middle of winter, what do you see?
+When you look out your windows right now in the middle of winter, what type of landscape do you see?
 Are there interesting tree branches catching the light?
 Is the intricacy of the fencing wearing a layer of snow?
 Or is your yard a vast expanse of white?

 Landscape design needs to provide year-round interest, not just showy and fragrant flowers in summer.
 Now that it is the middle of winter, analyze the views out your windows, and visualize what you’d rather see.
 Plants, hardscaping, and outbuildings will add a little pizazz to the hardest months of the year.